We deliver lectures into your classroom

 Unique Delivery Methodologies

-· The class can be either regular class or after-school class.
+The class can be either during a regular class or as an after-school class.

-· In principle, we expect the cost will be covered by your school, but LTU and the hosting school shall work together to find sponsors and grants to support the expense.
+In principle, we expect the costs will be covered by your school, but LTU and the hosting school may work together to find sponsors and/or grants to support the expense.

 Class size